torrinworx/metal-deploy/README.md

 - Implement a job scheduler that automatically pulls and updates the repository every 24 hours/time interval for automatic deployments.
 - Integrate with CI/CD pipelines (GitHub Actions/GitLab CI/CD) through webhooks or SSH to automate release updates and deployments.
 - Manage multiple deployments of different branches of a given service.

+# Notes:
+Some handy commands for debugging:

+- `cut -d: -f1 /etc/passwd` - list all users